 Mini-Percutaneous Nephrolithotomy (MPCNL)

-The latest advance in percutaneous nephrolithotomy available at Somerset Urology Associates, this keyhole surgery is performed with a miniaturized nephroscope.
+The latest advance in percutaneous nephrolithotomy available at Somerset Urology, this keyhole surgery is performed with a miniaturized nephroscope.

 Mini-Percutaneous Nephrolithotomy is 99% effective in removing smaller kidney stones.
 The benefits are that operating time is reduced to around one and a half hours; there are usually fewer complications; and a shorter recovery time.